LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 The **outputs** folder stores all output data files produced by LDAR-Sim.
 The folder is cleaned, and added if required each time ldar_sim_main is run.

 The **src** folder stores the python source code.
 The main code of LDAR-Sim, LDAR_sim_main.py is stored in the base folder of src.

+The **external_sensors** folder contains python source code for alternative technology sensors that users are free to use and add to.

 The **simulations** stores >V2 input parameter files.